RY3IEZN/lms_api/README.md

 ## Conclusion

 This API project provides a scalable and efficient solution for managing a Learning Management System.
-With FastAPI's speed and flexibility, it ensures high performance and ease of development for building robust APIs.
+With FastAPI's speed and flexibility, it ensures high performance and ease of development for building robust APIss.